Visualizing History

 Step 2: Creating Your Own Voyant Tools File

 Now it is your turn to experiment with Voyant Tools!
-In this Part of the Workshop you will create an exportable visual output of a transcribed document from the list at the bottom of the page.
+In this Part of the Workshop you will create an exportable visual output of a transcribed document from the list at the bottom of the page.- Choose a transcribed document.
+Some you may know, and others will be completely new to you!

 If you are experimenting with larger texts, make sure you only copy the main text of the article.
 In other words, be careful to avoid copying the bibliography, notes, or menu material in the left-hand margin.
 The reason is that this "tertiary" material will skew the results in Voyant.
 We don't want the program to "read" these extra data.